Saint of the Day for 20 April

 Liturgical Calendar

-20 April: The Resurrection of the Lord The Mass of Easter Day
+20 April: Monday of the Third Week of Easter

 Today's Readings and Gospel